Ten Lakes Spectacular Preview

 Kirkstone Pass

 Kirkstone Pass is the highest road pass in England's Lake District, reaching 1,489 feet.
 The road links Ambleside and Patterdale with dramatic views and steep gradients.
 To locals, the pass is commonly known as "The Struggle".
-The pass hosts the third-highest pub in England near its summit, the historic Kirkstone Pass Inn.
 It is a popular, scenic route for drivers, cyclists, and hikers, offering stunning vistas of mountains and valleys, including Brothers Water.
 Near the top of the pass sits Kirkstone Quarry, where rock extraction and architectural stone production took place over 500m above sea level until 2012.
 The main materials mined were green and blue-black slate.
 Formed of a unique composition of volcanic material layered down over 450 million years ago, it is only found in relatively small deposits within the Lake District.

 Brotherswater